Liberal Arts and Science (LAS), Level, and Breadth Designations - Review and criteria

 - Submit a proposal through the Online Course Proposal System.
 Edits can be made in the "Designations" tab.

 - For units outside L&S, include a justification as to how this course contributes to the Liberal Arts and Science.
-The justification should refer to the Criteria for Liberal Arts and Sciences, and can be included in the proposal form, or uploaded as an attached cover letter in Online Course Proposal system.
+The justification should refer to the Criteria for Liberal Arts and Science Courses, and can be included in the proposal form, or uploaded as an attached cover letter in Online Course Proposal system.

 - Breadth designation: If breadth designation is also sought, it should be indicated on the proposal (also in the L&S designations tab).
 The justification section should explain how the course contributes to general principles to understanding the world through the Arts, Humanities, or the Social, Natural, Physical, or Biological Sciences.
 For more information, please see: What is the most appropriate breadth designation for a course my department is proposing?